drawpile/Drawpile/doc/protocol.md

 When hosting a session, the hosting user must announce its minor protocol version.
 A joining user must not join a session with a mismatching minor version.
 This way, a single server can support multiple client versions as long as the major versions match.

 See `src/shared/server/loginhandler.h` for implementation details.

+## Security

+The server supports SSL/TLS encrypted connections.
+The client upgrades to a secure connection by sending the command "STARTTLS".
+The server will reply with a STARTTLS of its own and begins the SSL handshake.

+Since most Drawpile users will likely run drawpile-srv on their home computers or small hosting services, Drawpile does not utilize PKI.
+The client accepts self-signed certificates as well as certificates that do not match the hostname of the server.
+Instead, the client will remember the certificate associated with each hostname and warn if it changes.

 ## Session recording format